wesbos/beginner-javascript-notes/notes/Module 11꞉ Prototypes, this, new and Inheritance.md

 Now when any string calls `toUpperCase()` our function will run instead.

-You can see why it would be a bad idea to modify a built in, because one person might expect the method to do something one way, and then if you have changed something, the libaries on the page that are expecting `toUpperCase` to work will break.
+You can see why it would be a bad idea to modify a built in, because one person might expect the method to do something one way, and then if you have changed something, the libraries on the page that are expecting `toUpperCase` to work will break.
 You should never modify built-ins for this reason.

 If you should never modify built-in functions, then why is that allowed?

 Some new functionality that is added to the browser, like `Array.includes()`, might be missing from some older browsers.
 For those browsers, you can use something called a **polyfill**, which recreates the missing functionality.
-When the browser doesn't include it natively, you can **pollyfill** it by recreating the functionality in vanilla JS.
+When the browser doesn't include it natively, you can **polyfill** it by recreating the functionality in vanilla JS.

 You can also add your own methods.
 Again don't do this, but it's possible.